-As at June 30, 2021, the Company had cash of \$137,831 and receivables of \$5,804.
+As at December 31, 2022, the Company had cash of \$356,858 and a receivables of \$7,316.
 Management of cash balances is conducted in-house based on internal investment guidelines.
 Cash is deposited with major Canadian financial institutions.
 Cash required for immediate operations is held in a checking account and excess funds may be invested in accordance with the Company's capital resource objectives.

-The Company has notes payable of \$2,768,143 which are subject to legal actions and a counter claim and a \$1,239,400 advance which has been assigned a 5% ownership interest in Poly Resources that is subject to legal action.
-The legal action was subsequently resolved August 24, 2021.
+The Company has notes payable of \$2,977,597 which are subject to legal actions and a counter claim.